Introducing Quota Monitoring Solution: Single Dashboard with Alerting capabilities

 For step-by-step details, please see the Readme section of the deployment guide on Github.

 This is an open source code available on Google Github repository.
 You can fork the repository and customize as per your requirements.
 During the deployment, Terraform downloads the code.
 The code and the data stays in the customer's environment.

 Quota Monitoring solution lets you to view and monitor quotas for Google Cloud services from one central location for an organization or folder.
 Service Quotas enables you to easily and consistently track quota usage and receive alerts to save time and effort in setting up quota monitoring for new projects.

-We would like to thank Darpan Shah, Raghavendra Kyatham, Ravinder Lota, and Marlon Pimentel for their contribution in building the solution as well as Rahul Khandkar, Karina Rivera, and Rohan Karne for sponsoring this project.
+We would like to thank Darpan Shah, Raghavendra Kyatham, Ravinder Lota, Marlon Pimentel and Ben Good for their contribution in building the solution as well as Rahul Khandkar, Karina Rivera, Rohan Karne, James Brookbank and Thorgane Marques for sponsoring this project.
 We would also like to extend our gratitude to all Technical Account Managers who helped prototype and roll out the solution globally, especially Naveen Nelapudi, Vijay Narayanan, Rohit Iyer, Emily Wong, and Isha Rana.